inancgumus/learngo/04-statements-expressions-comments/questions/01-statements/README.md

 3. By moving "Hello" out of the func main.

-## Does the following code works?
-And why?
+## Does the following program work?
 ```go
 package main
 import (